spa542/COSC420/README.md

 ## Other Important Libraries/Applications Used:
 * openmpi3
 * mpich-3.2
 <br /> <br />
-## Course Overview:
-The course will study principles, practices, and implementations of parallel and distributed computing.
-It covers three areas of high performance computing: modern computing architectures, algorithm design, and applications and programming.
-Through this course, students will not only learn fundamental concepts of high performance computing but also gain hands-on hardware and programming experience in this field.
-<br /> <br />
 ## Major Projects:
 ### Project 1 Project Euler: